h4writer/tracelogger/README.md

 - Make a directory "tracelogging"
 - Download the content of the "website" folder and put it in the "tracelogging" folder
-- Copy all /tmp/tl-* files into that directory
+- Copy the website/server.py file to the directory containing the trace files (/tmp on linux, the working directory in windows)
-- Navigate with a browser to tracelogger.html?data=tl-data.json
+- Run "python server.py" from that directory.

-*Note: when you are doing this from "file:///" you will probably get a security warning in the console.
-This is because firefox doesn't allow loading files from the harddisk using httprequest, even when the file loading the file is on the harddisk.
-There are two solutions.
-One is to create a localhost server and serving the files there.
-The other being disable this check in "about:config", by temporarly switching "security.fileuri.strict_origin_policy" to false*
+- Navigate with a browser to "file:///PATH_TO/tracelogger.html"

 **2. reduce.py: Reducing a tracelogging graph:**